addiscent/vagrant-ruby-rails/README.md

   While using the same file and subdirectory hierarchy as in the repository, extract those files into the ".../vagrant-ruby/" subdirectory you just created above.

-3. Make the guest vbox "home" directory your current working directory :
+3. Make the guest-vbox "home" directory your current working directory :

     - $ cd vagrant-ruby